brunch/brunch.github.io/app/assets/_docs/getting-started.md

 ## Plugging alternative tableware

-Let's say you want to try the new fancy **CoffeeScript** thing.
+Let's say you want to try the new fancy **ECMAScript** thing.
 Maybe your OCD would be eased by conforming to 66 **ESLint** rules.
 It doesn't matter, [more than 50 Brunch plugins](http://brunch.io/plugins) aim to help with all kinds of crazy cases.

-Install CoffeeScript plugin by executing `npm install --save-dev coffee-script-brunch`.
+Install Babel plugin by executing `npm install --save-dev babel-brunch`.
 Hmm...that's exactly the same command from our previous step.
 Whatever.
-Let's create the `drink.coffee` file with some content:
+Let's create the `morning.js` file with some content:

 ```
-$ echo 'console.log "This is madness.
-Madness?
-This is Coffee!"' > app/drink.coffee
+$ echo 'console.log(`Good morning, ${process.env.USER}!`)' > app/morning.js
 ```

-Since you've added CS plugin to the board, Brunch would *magically* recompile the app and include *compiled* content of `drink.coffee` in the output file. **Voila!**
+Since you've added Babel plugin to the board, Brunch would *magically* recompile the app and include *compiled* content of `morning.coffee` in the output file. **Voila!**

 ## Becoming professional cook